Panel Sessions - 2024 GMD Conference

 S5 Unveiling Dutch Racism: Historical Perspectives on Colonialism, Migration, and Anti-Racism Movements

-In this panel session, historians will shed light on the presence and denial of racism in Dutch society using historical examples and narratives.
-Combining expertise on Dutch colonial history, Moroccan migration history, and history of anti-racism movements this panel will kick-start a much-needed conversation during the conference about racism in the Netherlands.
+In this panel session, three researchers will shed light on the presence and denial of racism in Dutch society using historical examples and narratives.
+Combining expertise on Dutch colonial history, Moroccan migration history, and history of anti-racism movements, this panel will kick-start a much-needed conversation during the conference about racism in the Netherlands.

 Public and political debates around diversity often neglect or suppress discussions about structural and systemic inequalities like racism.
 Although this gap is gaining more attention, the historical perspective remains frequently overlooked.
 Yet, history can provide crucial insights into the persistence and denial of racism in Dutch society (Wekker, 2016).
 This panel seeks to enrich the academic debate on the deep-rooted nature of Dutch racism, which is anchored in colonial history and orientalism.
-The presentations will cover three interconnected themes: 1) The enduring legacy of Dutch colonialism 2) Migrant organizations and their struggles against structural inequalities, and 3) The organization and impact of anti-racism movements.
+The panel discussion will be based on the following two questions: 1) Is there a connection between racism, the colonial past and unequal citizenship?
+2) Does historical research and historical analysis have a role in combating inequality in contemporary citizenship?

 PANELISTS